 New opportunities and a changing startup ecosystemSince the burst of the asset bubble in the early 1990s and the following period of slow economic growth with several recessions, a slow economic structural shift can be observed that has contributed to building a better environment for establishing ventures in Japan.
 A new breed of young entrepreneurs who grew up in Japan’s slow-growth era is emerging.
 The performance crisis of large firms has made it less attractive to work there, and many startups today have been founded by elite university graduates.
 Even though the venture capital market is still small compared to other countries, it is steadily growing.
 The rise of independent venture capital funding and the participation of large corporations in venture capital have stimulated entrepreneurship.
 Established companies no longer see startups as investments, they also start to view them as possible partners in tech to help their core business.
-Moreover, the Japanese government is eager to support young entrepreneurs by promoting cooperation between startups and larger firms and setting up funds and other financial incentives to spark investments.
+Moreover, the Japanese government is eager to support young entrepreneurs by promoting cooperation between startups and larger firms.

-As of 2021, Japan had produced six unicorns.
+As of November 2022, Japan had produced 11 unicorns.
 Japan’s first unicorn was Mercari, an online marketplace app for secondhand goods, followed by the deep learning startup Preferred Networks and SmartNews.
-Most recently, Paidy joined the list of unicorns following its acquisition by PayPal.
-With the government supporting the establishment of regional startup hubs in cooperation with the private sector and universities, the Japanese startup ecosystem has been gradually maturing in recent years.
-Startups in Japan raised a record seven billion yen in funds in 2021.
-While Tokyo remains the geographic center for startups, other cities have been appearing on the scene: the southern Japanese city Fukuoka, for example, has successfully attracted entrepreneurs and records one of the highest startup rates in Japan.
+With the government supporting the establishment of regional startup hubs in cooperation with the private sector and universities, the Japanese startup ecosystem has been gradually maturing and startups raised a record 877.4 billion yen in funds in 2022.